mikra01/nimodpi/README.md

 - Oracle Instant Client (see ODPI-C Documentation for details)
 - [nimterop](https://github.com/nimterop/nimterop)

+### announcement
+unfortunately nimterop does not compile with the latest nim release (2.x).
+Due to that we decided to switch to [futhark](https://github.com/PMunch/futhark)

 ### how to install
 clone this project directly or use "nimble install nimodpi". then import the module "db_oracle" within your project.